wso2/aws-cicd-shared-lib/README.md

-# Shared resources in AWS CICD Pipeline
+# Shared resources in AWS Pipeline

 This repository contains the library resources used in AWS Pipeline.
 [Jenkins shared library](https://github.com/wso2/aws-cicd-shared-lib.git) contains set of functions used in [Jenkins pipeline artifacts](https://github.com/wso2/aws-cicd-pipeline.git).